jundalisay/sp/content/en/research/socrates/meno/chapter-07.md

 ---

+{{< l a="Socrates" >}}
-SOCRATES: Then virtue cannot be taught?
+Can virtue be taught?
+{{< /l >}}

 MENO: Not if we are right in our view.
 But I cannot believe, Socrates, that there are no good men: And if there are, how did they come into existence?

+{{< l a="Socrates" >}}
+I am afraid that:
-SOCRATES: I am afraid, Meno, that you and I are not good for much, and that Gorgias has been as poor an educator of you as Prodicus has been of me.
-Certainly we shall have to look to ourselves, and try to find some one who will help in some way or other to improve us.
+- you and I are not good for much
+- Gorgias has been as poor an educator of you as Prodicus has been of me

+We shall have to look to ourselves, and try to find some one who will help in some way or other to improve us.

 This I say, because I observe that in the previous discussion none of us remarked that right and good action is possible to man under other guidance than that of knowledge (episteme);—and indeed if this be denied, there is no seeing how there can be any good men at all.

-MENO: How do you mean, Socrates?

-SOCRATES: I mean that good men are necessarily useful or profitable.
-Were we not right in admitting this?
-It must be so.
+I mean that good men are necessarily useful or profitable.

-MENO: Yes.

-SOCRATES: And in supposing that they will be useful only if they are true guides to us of action—there we were also right?
+And in supposing that they will be useful only if they are true guides to us of action—there we were also right?

-MENO: Yes.

-SOCRATES: But when we said that a man cannot be a good guide unless he have knowledge (phrhonesis), this we were wrong.
+But when we said that a man cannot be a good guide unless he have knowledge (phrhonesis), this we were wrong.
+{{< /l >}}

 MENO: What do you mean by the word 'right'?